-He studied composition with Sonia Bo at the Milan Conservatory, graduating with the highest distinction, then he attended advanced courses with Joel Feigin and Clarence Barlow at the University of California, and with Salvatore Sciarrino at the Accademia Chigiana in Siena.
-He attended masterclasses with Dmitri Kourliandski, Jorge Sánchez-Chiong and Francesco Filidei.
+He studied composition with Sonia Bo at the Milan Conservatory, then he attended advanced courses with Joel Feigin and Clarence Barlow at the University of California, and with Salvatore Sciarrino at the Accademia Chigiana in Siena.
 He also completed a Ph.D. in Musicology and Music Theory at the University of Padua, focusing on the creative process of composers.
 A recipient of numerous academic scholarships, he spent periods of time studying and doing research in Paris (Sorbonne Nouvelle, Bibliothèque Nationale), in California (University of California – S. Barbara) and in Granada (M. de Falla Archive).
 He has taught courses and workshops at the Universities of Milan, Milan-Bicocca, and at the Conservatory of Campobasso.
-He is currently completing a Master’s degree in Composition at the Conservatory of Milan, studying with Alessandro Solbiati.
+In 2018 he completed (summa cum laude and with honourable mention) a Master’s degree in Composition at the Conservatory of Milan, under the guidance of Alessandro Solbiati.

-Dossena’s works have been presented at many concerts and festivals, in Europe and America, including the following: Barcelona (Festival Mixtur, MACBA, Fundació Miró), Darmstadt (Ferienkurse), Firenze (Diffrazioni Festival), Granada (Real Conservatorio Superior), London (University of Greenwich, Guildhall School), Milan (Teatro Dal Verme, Sala Verdi), Munich (KinoM), Oldenburg (C. von Ossietzky Universität), Padua (A Minimal View Festival), S. Barbara (Primavera Festival, University of California), Siena (Accademia Chigiana).
-His music has been played by ensembles, soloists and conductors such as Tito Ceccherini, Quartetto Prometeo, mdi Ensemble, Divertimento Ensemble, Luis Bacalov, Marco Fusi, Fanny Vicens.
+Dossena’s works have been presented at many concerts and festivals, in Europe and America, including the following: Barcelona (Festival Mixtur, MACBA, Fundació Miró), Darmstadt (Ferienkurse), Firenze (Diffrazioni Festival), Granada (Real Conservatorio Superior), Guanajuato (FIMNME), London (University of Greenwich, Guildhall School), Milan (Teatro Dal Verme, Sala Verdi), Munich (KinoM), Oldenburg (C. von Ossietzky Universität), Padua (A Minimal View Festival), S. Barbara (Primavera Festival, University of California), Siena (Accademia Chigiana).
+His music has been performed by conductors, soloists and ensembles such as Tito Ceccherini, Ricardo Descalzo, Quartetto Prometeo, mdi Ensemble, Divertimento Ensemble.
 Affiliated to the SACEM, he has published with Bèrben, Ars Publica and M.A.P.
 Editions.